 18. Learn to Love Single-Leg Movements.

 One other realm of stability I think is important to cover is single-leg stability or, simply stated, how well you stand on one foot.
 It's crucial to overall health and performance for a number of reasons.

 First, we spend a good chunk of our lives standing on one foot.
 Lunges, split squats, 1-leg RDLs, step-ups, and other single-leg drills are specific to the real world.

 Second, and more specific to back pain, in many (but not all) cases of lower back pain, you can use appreciable loading on single-leg exercises because it's much easier to maintain the spine in a neutral position in split-stance than in the position of bilateral hip flexion that occurs with squatting and deadlifting variations.

 Additionally, you can generally drop a vertical line down through the center of gravity from the load on single-leg movements (whether they're loaded with dumbbells or a barbell).
 As a result, there's less shear stress and a reduced likelihood of going into lumbar flexion under load.

 Third, using single-leg exercises with correct technique elicits equal contribution of the hip abductors and adductors; the abductors have to "cancel out" the commonly dominant adductors, or else your knee falls in.
 Seems easy enough.
 However, there's more.

 Imagine how improved abductor function carries over to the standing position, including gait.
-If a person's hip falls out (adducts) in weight bearing, the photo to the right shows what happens to your spine.
+If a person's hip falls out (adducts) in weight bearing, the photo below shows what happens to your spine.